 Can you skip the research?

-The short answer is no. Oftentimes, if you rush to hire, you’ll find that:
+The short answer is no. Oftentimes, if you rush to hire for a job, you’ll find that:

-2. You overhire or underhire.
-You’ll take anything that walks through the door that looks close to what you need.
+- You overhire or underhire.
+You’ll take anything that walks through the door that looks close to what you need when you hire for a job.
 It’s tempting, but it’s not the wisest move.
 If you overhire, you run the risk of the person leaving the company because they’re not challenged.
 If you underhire, you’re still doing the job AND you’re paying someone who isn’t performing.

-Are you ready to move forward?
+Are you ready to move forward and hire for a job?
 Let’s check:

 OK, if all your boxes are checked, you’re ready to get the search and interview process started.

 If you’re not working through a recruiter, who will handle the details for you, you will want to use one of the well-known national job boards.
 You can become a “user” on these general-listing sites to post jobs and review resumes.